 Technology for remote communication: means that can be used for concluding an agreement, without the consumer and entrepreneur having to meet in the same room at the same time.

 ARTICLE 2 – IDENTITY OF THE ENTREPRENEUR

 Name of entrepreneur: Sitecom Europe B.V.

-Visiting is not possible as we are exclusively an online retailer.
+Visiting address: Visiting is not possible, as there are only online sales.